testomatio/reporter/docs/artifacts.md

 ### Configuration

-There are two options setting S3 bucket credentials:
+There are two options for setting S3 bucket credentials:

 * via environment variables
 * by connecting to Testomat.io Application

-Recommended way is by setting S3 bucket credentials as environment variables:
+Recommended way is to set S3 bucket credentials as environment variables:

 - **S3_REGION** - Region your bucket lies.
 - **S3_BUCKET** - Bucket name.